Mobius-Team/Mobius/README.md

 Roll back of some of the permission changes , specifcally the item creation permsions for textures. configureable LSL delays, see OpenSimDefaults.ini, added osParcelMusicURL, for gods, as the ll funcion only works for parcel/land owners.

+This build also includes the phpmutelist found at https://github.com/kcozens/OpenSimMutelist

 And various others.

 Welcome to OpenSim!